GE meets EU regulators over Alstom power unit deal

 Alstom Chief Executive Patrick Kron also attended the hearing, which kicked off at 0730 GMT and was due to end at around 1500 GMT.

-Other participants included rivals Mitsubishi Hitachi Power Systems, Toshiba Corp and Italian company Ansaldo.
-A source who attended the hearing said German competitor Siemens was not present.
+Other participants included rivals Mitsubishi Hitachi Power Systems, Toshiba Corp (6502.T) and Italian company Ansaldo.
+A source who attended the hearing said German competitor Siemens (SIEGn.DE) was not present.